Adobe Acrobat Analyzer REST API Overview

 add-oauth.png

-1. Select Save configured API.
+1. Select your Acrobat Sign product profile, and then select Save configured API.

 save-configured-api.png